This article is reviewed by an expert

 1. How serious is a stye?

-A stye is not regarded as a serious health problem and is usually non-threatening only causing irritation, but no damage to the eyes or eyelids.
-However, if the problem persists and causes other symptoms you should seek medical care as there could be some complication.
+A stye is not regarded as a serious health problem and is usually non-threatening, causing only irritation, but no damage to the eyes or eyelids.
+However, if the problem persists and causes other symptoms you should seek medical care as there could be some complications.

 2. Can you remove a stye at home?